Received a Director Penalty Notice? Act now.

 If none of the above is actioned, you can become personally liable for the company’s tax debt.
 Let’s work together to get on the front foot of your business, speak to our experts today.

-Lockdown Director Penalty Notice is issued by the ATO when the tax debt is not paid and has not been reported within three months of the due date.
+A Lockdown Director Penalty Notice is issued by the ATO when the tax debt is not paid and has not been reported within three months of the due date.
 If you have received a Lockdown Director Penalty Notice, we advise to pay the company debt in full within the period stated on the notice to ensure you can avoid personal liability.
+Time is crucial once your receive a DPN, it is strongly encouraged to speak to an insolvency practitioner today.

-What are your options?
+What are my options?

 If you have received the Director Penalty Notice, it’s best to repay the debt in full.
-Our specialists can help you
+Our specialists can help you during this difficult process.

 Liquidation